Hierarchical equations of motion: Equations of motion for the density matrix

-The statistical nature of the HEOM approach allows information about the bath noise and system response to be encoded into the equation of motion doctoring the infinite energy problem of Kubo's SLE by introducing the relaxation operator ensuring a return to equilibrium.
+The HEOM approach allows information about the bath noise and system response to be encoded into the equations of motion.
+It cures the infinite energy problem of Kubo's stochastic Liouville equation by introducing the relaxation operator that ensures a return to equilibrium.

 Computational cost

 When the open quantum system is represented by $M$ levels and $M$ baths with each bath response function represented by $K$ exponentials, a hierarchy with $\mathcal{N}$ layers will contain:

 matrices, each with $M^2$ complex-valued (containing both real and imaginary parts) elements.
 Therefore, the limiting factor in HEOM calculations is the amount of RAM required, since if one copy of each matrix is stored, the total RAM required would be: